 IWALK Class AT Participation Challenge

 Here you may download a quick hands up survey form that you can use to run a participation challenge at school among all classes in order to encourage more people to be active on the way to school during a whole week of your choice (Monday to Friday) in October.
 Teachers ask how students traveled to & from school first thing in the morning each day, and only write in the number of students who raised their hand for each of the columns (walked, walked part-way, biked, etc.) and the total number of students in class that day.
-Estimated time to complete the survey is 5 min per day or less.
+Estimated time to complete the survey is 5-10 min per day, depending on your Grade level.